What is Scrutiny?

 A task and finish review involves members of the committee carrying out activity away from the formal setting of a committee meeting to tackle issues head-on, gathering evidence to inform findings and recommendations to be included in a final review report.
 This could involve working group sessions, site visits and surveys/ questionnaires.
 After they are finalised, review reports are then taken to Cabinet for consideration and to seek approval of action to be taken forward in response to its recommendations.

-What is considered at scheduled Committee meetings?
+What is considered at scheduled committee meetings?

 Committee meetings provide the opportunity for Members to look at other topics, to receive reports on the progress being made on tackling issues and to be consulted on decisions due to be made or draft policies/ strategies.

 Individual committees can decide to include in their work-plan for the year topics not selected to be the subject of a task and finish review.
-These topics would then be included as items on scheduled Committee agendas.
+These topics would then be included as items on scheduled committee agendas.

 Scheduled committee meetings can also be used as a platform for holding decision-makers (council and partners) to account for what they have done.
+You can find out more information on committee structures here.

 How can I get involved?